 Would that you knew what Sijjīn is!

 In the previous surah, Allah (swt) asked what would make man know what the day of judgement is, the day on which everyone gets his portion.
 Someone with at least some sense of justice would be shaken by these words.
 Yet, if standing this trial does not scare the worst criminals then the prison itself would scare them.
 Allah (swt) asks whether they have any idea what this prison is?
-This question is used to instill fear into the heart of people.
-Almost as if to say that the reality of it can never be fully appreciated.

 9) A record imprinted